turingschool/backend-curriculum-site/module4/learning_goals.md

 #### Mastery

-* Students apply knowledge of Ruby collections to JavaScript arrays *(mastery)*
+* Students apply knowledge of Ruby collections to JavaScript arrays
-* Students create and use functions with parameters *(mastery)*
+* Students create and use functions with parameters
-* Students apply good development patterns, like DRY and separation of concerns, to JavaScript functions *(mastery)*
+* Students apply good development patterns, like DRY and separation of concerns, to JavaScript functions
-* Students differentiate between JavaScript written in ES5 and ES6 *(mastery)*
+* Students differentiate between JavaScript written in ES5 and ES6

 #### Functional